Can My Employer Force Me To Work During 'Shelter-in-Place'?

 Before a conflict between an employee and employer becomes a termination, employees can leverage their leave of absence and sick time rights.
 The Family and Medical Leave Act (FMLA) stipulates that employers with 50 or more employees must provide “90 days of unpaid leave to take care of yourself or a family member, for any medical reason,” Cook says.
 “It doesn’t have to be COVID-19.”

-For midsize and small businesses, the Families First Coronavirus Response Act requires certain employers to provide up to 80 hours of paid sick leave for coronavirus related concerns.
-But determining what qualifies for the sick leave policies can be complicated.
+For midsize and small businesses, the Families First Coronavirus Response Act, which was in effect from April 1, 2020, through December 31, 2020, required certain employers to provide up to 80 hours of paid sick leave for coronavirus-related concerns.
+However, determining what qualifies for the sick leave policies could be complicated.

-Another possible protection comes from the Americans with Disabilities Act.
+Another possible protection comes from the Americans with Disabilities Act, a federal law that requires employers to provide reasonable accommodations to individuals with disabilities.
 “Extended leave and telework can be reasonable accommodations under the ADA that an employer has to give,” Cook explains.
 “However, you only have to give those accommodations if the employee is a qualified person with a disability.”

-Even workers who are at high risk of COVID-19 related illness, such as those with asthma or a compromised immune system, may not qualify for ADA protections.
+Even workers who are at high risk of COVID-19-related illness, such as those with asthma or a compromised immune system, may not qualify for ADA protections.
 “Because your everyday life separate from COVID-19 is not affected enough,” Cook says.
-“And if that’s the case, then you’re not entitled to an accommodation because, even though in this specific circumstance of the public health emergency you need an accommodation, you don’t get in the door in the first place because you don’t qualify.”
+“And if that’s the case, then you’re not entitled to an accommodation because, even though in this specific circumstance of a public health emergency you need an accommodation, you don’t get in the door in the first place because you don’t qualify.”

 What do I do next?